djccarew/watson-mini-hack-training/README.md

 The hands on lab exercises are:

 ### Lab 1 - Watson Assistant (formerly Watson Conversation)
-In this lab, you will familiarize yourself with the Watson Assistant service tooling by develping a chatbot from  scratch and then extending an existing chatbot.
+In this lab, you will familiarize yourself with the Watson Assistant service tooling by developing a chatbot from  scratch and then extending an existing chatbot.

 Follow the instructions at the link below to complete the lab.